The Three Musketeers: Milady: Critical response

+France

 AlloCiné, a French cinema site, gave the film an average rating of 3.3/5, based on a survey of 36 French reviews.

+International

 Rotten Tomatoes gives the film a score of 87% based on 45 reviews, with a weighted average of 7.2/10.
-The website's critical consensus states: "Picking up where its predecessor left off, The Three Musketeers: Part II - Milady proves there's still swashbuckling fun to be had in modern adaptations of the Dumas classic".
+The website's critical consensus states: "Picking up where its predecessor left off, The Three Musketeers: Part II - Milady proves there's still swashbuckling fun to be had in modern adaptations of the Dumas classic."
 Metacritic assigned the film a weighted average score of 74 out of 100, based on 19 critics, indicating "generally favorable reviews".

 Box office

 France

-For its first day of release in France, The Three Musketeers: Milady sold 149.164 tickets from a total of 2.670 screenings in 724 theaters, debuting at number two at the box office among the new releases in its opening day, behind Wonka (184.927 admissions).
-For its first weekend of release, the film sold 611.371 tickets from 12.807 screenings in 724 theaters, debuting at number two at the box office, behind Wonka (689.706 admissions).
-Milady reached 1.173,072 admissions in its second week of release, and was ranked at number three at the French box office.
+For its first day of release in France, The Three Musketeers: Milady sold 149,164 tickets from a total of 2,670 screenings in 724 theaters, debuting at number two at the box office among the new releases in its opening day, behind Wonka (184.927 admissions).
+For its first weekend of release, the film sold 611,371 tickets from 12,807 screenings in 724 theaters, debuting at number two at the box office, behind Wonka (689,706 admissions).
+Milady reached 1,173,072 admissions in its second week of release, and was ranked at number three at the French box office.
 In its fourth weekend, the film surpassed two million tickets sold in France, remaining at number three at the box office.
 In its fifth weekend, the film reached 2.3 million tickets sold in France and was placed at number four at the box office.